Luna B: Design

 Her length is 66 m, beam is 11.90 m and she has a draught of 4.05 m.
 The hull is built out of steel while the superstructure is made out of aluminium with teak laid decks.
 The yacht is classed by Lloyd's Register and flagged in the Cayman Islands.

 Performance

-Propulsion is supplied by twin 3,015hp Deutz AG (SBV 12M 628) diesel engines.
+Propulsion is supplied by twin 3,015 hp Deutz AG (SBV 12M 628) diesel engines.
 The engines drive two propellers, which in turn propel the ship to a top speed of 16.5 kn.
 At a cruising speed of 13 kn, her maximum range is 6000 nmi.

 Amenities

 Zero speed stabilizers, gym, swimming pool, movie theatre, tender garage, swimming platform, air conditioning, beach club, spa room.
 There is also a helicopter landing pad on the top deck.